hungple/GLVN-database/README.md

 2. Register new students during registration time or update student information such as updating email addresses.
 When teachers send out report cards, some email might be bounded due to invalid email addresses. (easy)

 3. Share (or unshare) class folders and spreadsheets.
-To share class folders and spreadsheets to teachers, go to students-master spreadsheet > gl-classes/vn-classes tab > enter an x in the action coloumn and then select GLVN menu > Share classes.
+To share class folders and spreadsheets to teachers, go to students-master spreadsheet > gl-classes/vn-classes tab > enter an x in the action column and then select GLVN menu > Share classes.
 Note: the first you use GLVN menu, Google will ask you to authorize the app script before you can run the script.
 Please see section IV for more information. (normal)

 4. Setting up for new school year by running the 6 annual admin steps in students-master spreadsheet.
 The 6 annual admin steps need to be executed **only once** after we are done with the current school year and getting ready for new registration. (normal)